kkimurak/ssl-rules-ja_archived/README.md

 asciidoctor sslrules.adoc
 ```

-To build PDF version with Japanese charactors, you can use asciidoctor-pdf-cjk-kai_gen_gothic.
+To build PDF version with Japanese characters, you can use asciidoctor-pdf-cjk-kai_gen_gothic.

 ```sh
 # Build the PDF version